 The previous phases prepare the stage for the exploitation phase.
-The goal here is establishing access to a system using the loopholes uncovered in the earlier phases of Penetration testing.
-The pentester tries to identify an entry point and then look for assets that can be accessed through that.
+The goal here is to establish access to a system using the loopholes uncovered in the earlier phases of Pen testing.
+The pentester tries to identify an entry point and then looks for assets that can be accessed through that.

 The pentesters have to be very careful while conducting this phase to ensure that the business functionalities are not compromised or hindered.
 Nevertheless, system crashes during penetration testing are very rare.